Pete Drummond (drummer): Career as a composer and songwriting

 Drummond has worked as a composer and producer.
 ‘Not the Question’ (2002) was his debut album as arranger, mixer and producer.
 A few programs which feature Pete's music are ‘Crude: The Incredible Journey of Oil’, ‘Holy Switch’, ‘Ten Bucks a Litre’, ‘Inside The Inferno’, ‘Life On Us’, ‘Australia: A Time Traveler’s Guide’, ‘A Traveler’s Guide to the Planets’, and ABC's ‘The Killing Season’.

 Solo performer

 In 2003, Drummond appeared at Australia's Ultimate Drummers Weekend.
 In 2012, he performed on Shannon Noll's ‘Switch Me On’.
 He played on the ARIA award-winning album ‘Homefires’ by Dead Ringer Band, ABC TV, NRL, and Channel 10.
 He has also released multiple international DVDs as a cover artist.

 Drummond's solo album ‘Identity Crisis’ was launched in 2006.
 It contains eight original tracks of Jazz and Fusion, featuring Bill Risby, Jeremy Barnes, James Muller, Steve Weingart, and others.

 In 2015 he played on Lee Kernaghan’s number one Australian album ‘Spirit of the Anzacs’.

-In 2018 Drummond was featured in Australia's drumming publication Drumscene Magazine.
+In 2018 Drummond was featured in Australia's drumming publication DRUMscene.